EU reviewing risk of rare inflammation after COVID-19 vaccinations | Health

 EU reviewing risk of rare inflammation after COVID-19 vaccinations

-The panel is also looking into cases of blood clots in veins with Johnson & Johnson's COVID-19 vaccine, the regulator said, adding that the issue was distinct from a rare side-effect identified earlier.
-Pfizer and J&J did not immediately respond to Reuters requests for comment.
+Europe's medicines regulator said on Friday it was reviewing if there was a risk of a rare inflammatory condition after inoculation with COVID-19 vaccines, following a report of a case with Pfizer/BioNTech's shot.
+The safety panel of the European Medicines Agency is looking into Multisystem Inflammatory Syndrome (MIS) after the condition was reported in a 17-year-old male in Denmark, the agency said https://www.ema.europa.eu/en/news/meeting-highlights-pharmacovigilance-risk-assessment-committee-prac-30-august-2-september-2021.

-Europe's medicines regulator said on Friday it was reviewing if there was a risk of a rare inflammatory condition after inoculation with COVID-19 vaccines, following a report of one case with Pfizer/BioNTech's shot.
+Europe's medicines regulator said on Friday it was reviewing if there was a risk of a rare inflammatory condition after inoculation with COVID-19 vaccines, following a report of a case with Pfizer/BioNTech's shot.

+The safety panel of the European Medicines Agency is looking into Multisystem Inflammatory Syndrome (MIS) after the condition was reported in a 17-year-old male in Denmark, the agency said https://www.ema.europa.eu/en/news/meeting-highlights-pharmacovigilance-risk-assessment-committee-prac-30-august-2-september-2021.
+The teenager has fully recovered.
+This condition has also been reported after some other COVID-19 vaccines, the regulator said.

+MIS has also been previously reported in people following the COVID-19 disease, the agency said.
+However, the Danish teen had no history of the infection.
+The syndrome is a serious but rare condition in which different body parts become inflamed, including the heart, lungs, kidneys, brain, skin, eyes, or gastrointestinal organs.

+The regulator said at present there was no change to its recommendations for the use of the Pfizer vaccine, as well as other shots.
+Pfizer, the U.S. Food and Drug Administration and the U.S. Centers for Disease Control (CDC) and Prevention did not immediately respond to Reuters requests for comment.

+Five cases of MIS were reported in the European Economic Area as of Aug.
+19 after the Pfizer vaccine, while one case was reported with each J&J's and Moderna's vaccine, the regulator said.
+Safety data released by the CDC and Pfizer at a meeting on Monday did not include any incidences of MIS in those who took the vaccine, which was granted full U.S. approval last month.

-The European Medicines Agency's (EMA) safety committee is looking into multisystem inflammatory syndrome (MIS) after a 17-year-old male in Denmark reported the condition, the regulator said https://www.ema.europa.eu/en/news/meeting-highlights-pharmacovigilance-risk-assessment-committee-prac-30-august-2-september-2021, adding that the teenager had since fully recovered.
-The panel is also looking into cases of blood clots in veins with Johnson & Johnson's COVID-19 vaccine, the regulator said, adding that the issue was distinct from a rare side-effect identified earlier.
+Meanwhile, the European safety panel is also looking into cases of blood clots in veins, or Venous thromboembolism, with Johnson & Johnson's vaccine.
+The regulator said the issue was distinct from a rare side-effect identified earlier and it was included in the risk management plan for J&J's vaccine as a safety issue to be studied.

-Pfizer and J&J did not immediately respond to Reuter's requests for comment.
-MIS causes swelling in parts of the body as well as tiredness, fever, diarrhea, stomach pain, headache, chest pain, and breathing difficulties.
-It has also been reported as a side-effect in children infected by the novel coronavirus.

-The Danish teen had no history of COVID-19, the EMA said, adding that there was no change to current European Union recommendations for COVID-19 vaccine use.
-Venous thromboembolism was included in the risk management plan for J&J's vaccine as a safety issue to be studied, the EMA said.
-The regulator is looking into the issue as a separate condition from blood clots with low platelets.
+It is looking into the issue as a separate condition from blood clots with low platelets.
+J&J did not immediately respond to Reuters request for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)